8ta4/blog/drafts/Looking for the Ideal Microphone for 24-7 Transcription.md

 Aside from the microphone hunt, I'm also exploring speaker verification. u/rdesh26 [recommended the pre-trained ECAPA-TDNN model from SpeechBrain](https://old.reddit.com/r/speechrecognition/comments/17j1w4r/speaker_recognition_model/kac6rq1/), which looks promising.
 However, this isn't a replacement for a high-quality microphone.

 I've also created a proof of concept [here](https://github.com/8ta4/say).
-It's still very buggy.
+I have two branches:

+- Main Branch: You can try this software, but it's very buggy.
+- Develop Bransh: Your feedback will help me improve this software.

 My hope is that by sharing this early-stage concept, it might spark collaborative improvements.
 Whether it's refining this tool or exploring a completely new approach, I'd love to team up if you're working on something similar or have insights to share.